cobbland/cobb.land/pages/sabacc/playing-sabacc-on-roll20.md

 - From the "[Welcome](https://roll20.net/welcome)" page, click "[Create New Game](https://app.roll20.net/campaigns/new)"
 - Name the game something like "Smuggler's Luck Sabacc Club" or something fun like that
 - Click the "I'm ready, Create Game!" button
-- On the game page, upload an evocative banner image -- a 600 by 400 pixel JPG image works best
+- On the game page, upload an evocative banner image—a 600 by 400 pixel JPG image works best
 - Under "Playing" select "Card Games"
 - Feel free to add a date for the next game and a description of the game